Cynth42/feed-reader-testing/README.md

 ## References

-Used Knowledge, MDN and Matt's walkthorough on feed reader testing as a guide - :)
+Used MDN, Course on JavaScript testing, Knowledge and Matt's walkthorough on feed reader testing as a guide - :)